koga73/animation-trigger/README.md

 Supports IE11+ with CustomEvent polyfill (in example.html)

 - "**animation-trigger-visible**" class indicates that the element is currently visible. *Multiple elements can be visisble*
+- "**animation-trigger-shown**" class indicates that the element has been shown.
+Useful for play-once animations
 - "**animation-trigger-active**" class indicates that the center of the element is closest to center of the screen. *Only one element can be active*
+- "**animation-trigger-active**" class indicates that the has been active.
+Useful for play-once animations

 ## HTML
 Just add attribute data-animation-trigger